near/wallet-selector/packages/core/docs/guides/custom-wallets.md

 > Note: Browser wallets (i.e. MyNearWallet) are unable to return the transaction outcome as they can trigger a redirect.
 The return type in this case is `Promise<void>` instead of the usual `Promise<FinalExecutionOutcome>`.

+### `signAndSendTransactionAsync`

+This method is similar to `signAndSendTransaction` but instead returns the transaction hash as a `Uint8Array` instead of a `FinalExecutionOutcome`, allowing the users to monitor the transaction success or failure.

+> Note: Browser wallets (i.e. MyNearWallet) are unable to return the transaction outcome as they can trigger a redirect.
+The return type in this case is `Promise<void>` instead of the usual `Uint8Array`.

 ### `signAndSendTransactions`

 This method is similar to `signAndSendTransaction` but instead sends a batch of Transactions.